SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 You can also have a nested structure for the value within a device type.
 The following picture shows an example of such a nested structure for a device type reporting the current position of a device.
 The device type is named "Position" and contains values for longitude, latitude and altitude.

-The "message ID" should be the same for all the values.
+The "Message ID" should be the same for all the values.
 Enter the rest of the parameters according to the instructions above.
 Enter "c8y_Position" in the "Managed object fragment" field and create a new value for each: longitude, latitude and altitude.

 ![Value configuration in detail: nested structure](/guides/users-guide/actility/deviceDatabase5.png)